 After hiking over mountain streams and through tropical forests, it's time to visit a working coffee farm.
 Here guest will learn the process of harvesting and processing the coffee beans before enjoying a delicious tasting.
 The tour ends back on the streets of Salento amid the colorful homes, street musicians, and handicraft markets.

-Tours that Include Coffee Finca - Hiking - Explore Salento
+Intineraries with Coffee Finca - Hiking - Explore Salento

 From the buzzing nightlife of Bogotá to the up-and-coming neighborhoods of Medellín and romance of Cartagena's Old Town, this well-rounded journey covers Colombia's best urban highlights, and yet breaks it up with outdoorsy adventures along the way.
 Starting in the capital, the two-week adventure is ideal for travelers who want to experience culture and historic sights, but who are also enticed by hiking in coffee fields, exploring a rainforest on the Caribbean Coast, and relaxing on white-sand beaches.